Nature-based solutions knowledge gaps

 Gap Description Origin of source Source Resource Broad topic

-The effectiveness of small-scale NBs and large-scale NBS
+The effectiveness of small-scale NBs and large-scale NbS

 Desk Study Academic literature